 We work not only in different offices but in different countries.
-In the daily grind, it can be easy to forget how important team members are.
-Also, many members of the team don’t have a complete cross-functional picture of the company or have the opportunity to see the vital roles other teams play.
+In the daily grind, it’s easy to forget how important team members are.
+Also, many members of the team don’t have a complete cross-functional picture of the company or see the vital roles other teams play.
 It’s easy for members of the tech team to talk to each other because they come from similar backgrounds.
-However, it’s more challenging for the tech team and sales to appreciate one another’s contributions toward the success of the company.
+However, it’s more challenging for the tech team and sales to appreciate one another’s contributions to the success of the company.
 Having company-wide celebrations helps bridge these gaps.

 When the full team is together, they get to know one another and can appreciate each other’s skillsets and their respective contributions to long-term goals.
 As a result, everyone becomes more excited about working together.

 Plus, we serve the entertainment industry.
 We like to party.

 Sphere Software (https://sphereinc.com), is the sponsor and organizer of Techdebates.org and also finds great value in these follow-up discussions with industry experts.
 Sphere is a technology consulting and solutions company.
 Everything we do is designed to accelerate your business, remove technical constraints and eliminate staffing bottlenecks.